-The Zantiks AD unit is used for the light/dark preference assay in adult zebrafish.
-The dividing insert and the black lid insert are used to create the experimental environment.
+The Zantiks AD or LT units can be used for the light/dark preference assay in adult zebrafish.
+The dividing insert and the black lid are used to create the experimental environment.
 The dividing insert splits the experimental tank to separate the 'dark' and 'light' environments and leave a shallow gap at the bottom for the fish to swim between the two.

 When only tracking one fish in the tank the dividing insert is used.
-If you want to track more than one fish (i.e., up to four fish) in different arenas, length-ways inserts can create different arenas for each individual fish.
+If tracking more than one fish (i.e., up to four fish) in different arenas, length-ways inserts can create different arenas for each individual fish.

-There are a few options available for setting up the light stimulus.
+There are two options available for setting up the light stimulus.

-Use the overhead light and the black lid insert will block the light creating the 'dark' environment on one side of the tank.
+- In the Zantiks AD unit, the black lid blocks the overhead light creating the 'dark' environment on one side of the tank.

-Alternatively, the tank can be illuminated from below via the built-in screen, which is visible through the tank’s clear bottom.
+- In the Zantiks AD unit, this is via the built-in screen, which is visible through the tank’s clear bottom.
 A square white light can be programmed to appear in one half of the tank.